Budget, NEA Agreement and Leases Approved by Trustees

 The firm of KPM of Springfield (formerly Davis, Lynn & Moots) will continue to provide auditing services for the college and the ECC Foundation.
 Cost of the audit for fiscal year 2015 will total $45,000.

 Security services will again be provided by Securitas.
 Rates for the upcoming fiscal year will remain at $13.87 per hour for a security officer or supervisor and $20.81 per hour for overtime.

-New Firm will Serve as Employee Benefit Consultant and Broker of Record
+New Firm will Serve as Employee Benefits Consultant and Broker of Record

 J.W.
-Terrill of St. Louis will serve as the college’s employee benefit consultant and broker of record for the next three years effective August 1, 2015.
+Terrill of St. Louis will serve as the college’s employee benefits consultant and broker of record for the next three years effective August 1, 2015.

 Eleven firms submitted proposals.
 A committee comprised of 24 ECC employees representing all employee groups met to develop the selection criteria and define expectations.
 Four firms interviewed with the committee.
 That group recommended J.W.
-Terrill due to their experience in working with higher education institutions and the guidance they can provide in complying with healthcare reforms, wellness education and benefit administration.
+Terrill due to their experience in working with higher education institutions and the guidance they can provide in complying with healthcare reforms, wellness education, and benefits administration.